The Sanctuary’s mission is to “use art and participatory action to promote social and environmental justice and freedom of creative expression.”

 We host a variety of annual programs that serve our diverse, immediate community.
 Every year, our Uptown Summer program educates a group of 8-10 paid youth employees to become Environmental Stewards and media makers.
 Through this program, local youth learn to care for the garden, harvest vegetables, experiment in the kitchen, and document progress and creatively share their experience from the program using media arts, photo, video, and audio technology.

 One of our key annual food justice celebrations is “StoryHarvest: From Seed to Table.”
 This event encourages diverse members of the community to come together to celebrate and connect over stories of food.
 Hosted at Freedom Square, our outdoor arts and culture venue, we connect art, culture and food to strive for the health and welfare of our community.
 Food from Collard City Growers is harvested by neighborhood youth to create a healthy feast for the celebration.
-Through arts and education, Collard City Growers offers hope and inspiration within our urban environmentally devastated landscape.
+Through arts and education, Collard City Growers offers hope within our urban environmentally devastated landscape.

 Collard City Growers also manages three other previously vacant lots including Freedom Square, an outdoor concert venue nestled in a growing food forest; Food Cycle, a living sculpture garden and community composting initiative; and the L-lot, where we keep bees, focus on creating a habitat for pollinators, experiment with bioremediation, and where we hope to start future seasons’ seedlings in a recently donated greenhouse.